OpenBuildings/redactor/README.md

 # Redactor
-Detect and redact phones, websites and email addresses in text
+Detect and redact phones, websites and email addresses in text.